Penn State Football: Here is The Nittany Lions’ Ideal College Football Playoff Matchup

 The number you see in parentheses is each team’s average recruiting rankings from the previous four recruiting classes prior to the year of the season (based on 247 Sports rankings).
 So Iowa’s average in 2021 is based on their recruiting rankings from 2017-2020.

-Now, let’s look at Penn State’s “biggest wins” from the last four years.
-This list can be subjective, hence the quotes around “biggest wins.”
+Let’s look at Penn State’s “biggest wins” from the last four years.
+Now, this list can be subjective, hence the quotes around “biggest wins.”
 However, I had to try to compile a sample size relative to the size of the losses category to make it more apples-to-apples.

 Penn State “biggest wins” 2021-2024